-SCEE primarily sees itself as an electrical contractor diversified across the resources, commercial and infrastructure sectors.
+SCEE Group primarily sees itself as an electrical contractor diversified across the resources, commercial and infrastructure sectors.

-Our growth strategy continues to be to deepen our presence in those sectors and broaden our geographic diversity.
+Our growth strategy continues to be to deepen our presence in those sectors and broaden our geographic diversity through expanding our core competencies and adding adjacent and complementary capabilities, either organically or by acquisition.

 This includes particularly targeting maintenance and recurring earnings.
-The acquisition of Trivantage substantially increases SCEE's exposure to this service and maintenance style work.
+The acquisition of Trivantage has taken the group along this path by: